Small Continuous Improvements

 “Perfection is not attainable.
 But if we chase perfection, we can catch excellence.”—Vince Lombardi

 The smallest step towards your goals can lead to your greatest breakthroughs.
 Yes, I realise you’ve heard this message before, however have you ever contemplated its significance?
 We all want to achieve our goals and highest aspirations, that’s why you’re reading this article.
-But few are willing to put in the work and hours to realise success.
+But few will put in the work to realise success.
 Only a few will sacrifice their time and energy for weeks, months and sometimes decades to achieve their vision.
 How about you?
-Where do you stand in the grand scheme of things?
+Where do you stand in the scheme of things?
 Have you been labouring away at a goal for a while?
 Have you experienced any breakthroughs or is it still a work in progress?
-Don’t despair if you haven’t achieved the success you desire; it doesn’t mean it’s not coming together.
+Don’t despair if you haven’t achieved the success you desire; it may be still coming together.

-Cultivating greatness involves attending to the smallest details that may show little results initially because they are foundations that lead to the realisation of our goals.
-Let’s face it, the smallest tasks can be laborious and tedious at the best of times.
-Mostly, they are tasks that must be attended to daily, yet many find excuses to skip over them because of the boredom involved.
+To improve our life involves attending to the smallest details that show little results initially but lead to the realisation of our goals.
+Let’s face it, the smallest tasks can be laborious and tedious.
+Mostly, they are tasks that must be attended to daily, yet many find excuses to skip them because of the boredom involved.
 How do you feel about this?
 Are there tasks you dislike doing, yet know they must be done because they contribute to your goals?
 It is what author Robert Maurer refers to in One Small Step Can Change Your Life: The Kaizen Way as looking for solutions in uncomfortable places: “When life gets scary and difficult, we tend to look for solutions in places where it is easy or at least familiar to do so, and not in the dark, uncomfortable places where real solutions might lie.”

-Small continuous improvements lead to achievement because just like the compound effect, if we focus on real improvements and constant practice, the success we yearn for may be closer than we think.
+Small continuous improvements lead to achievement.
+Just like the compound effect, if we focus on slight improvements and constant practice, success may be closer than we think.
 Now, let me clarify what I mean by success in this context.
 Success denotes achieving a desirable outcome related to a goal or effort and may not result in an intentional victory.
 It is what the Stanford Professor of psychology Carol Dweck refers to in her acclaimed book Mindset: The New Psychology of Success as a Growth Mindset vs a Fixed Mindset.
-I’m certain you’re familiar with the concept so I won’t go into much detail other than to say, when we have a Growth Mindset, our focus turns to continuous improvement and excellence.
-These are the building blocks to success as long as we assess and refine our practices to achieve our desired outcome.
-Similarly, undesirable outcomes may also be beneficial providing we learn from them.
+I’m certain you’re familiar with the concept, so I won’t go into much detail other than to say, when we have a Growth Mindset, our focus turns to continuous improvement and excellence.
+These are the building blocks to success, as long as we assess and refine our practices to achieve our desired outcome.
+Similarly, undesirable outcomes may also be beneficial, providing we learn from them.
 You no doubt know how the Post-It Note came to be invented?
-Through a series of accidents, Dr. Spencer Silver, a chemist at 3M was trying to invent a strong adhesive, but instead came up with a weak one which became the Post-It Note as we know it.
+Through a series of accidents, Dr. Spencer Silver, a chemist at 3M, was trying to invent a strong adhesive, but came up with a weak one which became the Post-It Note as we know it.